gohugoio/hugo/content/en/functions/substr.md

 To extract characters from the end of the string, use a negative start number.

-In addition, borrowing from the extended behavior described at https://php.net substr, if `length` is given and is negative, that number of characters will be omitted from the end of string.
+If `length` is given and is negative, that number of characters will be omitted from the end of string.

 ```
 {{ substr "abcdef" 0 }} → "abcdef"